Background of the CBS

 The CBS is emphatically and specifically not in competition with the Surgical Royal Colleges or Surgical Specialty Associations, as these have remits relating to clinical standards, education and membership activities and are not permitted to act, in any way, as a trade union.

-It is hoped and intended that members of the Confederation will have access to appropriate cover and advice relevant to working in the unique and often stressful surgical environment.
-The aim will be to provide exclusive benefits to surgeons, extended members of the surgical team and their families.
+The vision that members of the Confederation will have access to appropriate cover and advice relevant to working in the unique and often stressful surgical environment is now being realised.
+The aim is to provide exclusive benefits to surgeons, extended members of the surgical team and their families.
 In protecting and supporting surgeons and their teams in the workplace, the ultimate aim is to improve the care of all patients requiring surgical care.

 The process of recognition has necessitated extensive correspondence and frequent meetings with the Certification Office who have been most helpful.
-A “rule book” and a “strategy” document had to be provided, both of which are available to download (see links below.)
+A “rule book” and a “strategy” document had to be provided, both of which are available to on the website.

-The CBS intends to continue to work closely with the Federation of Surgical Speciality Associations (FSSA) which has been instrumental in achieving this development.
+The CBS now works closely with the Federation of Surgical Speciality Associations (FSSA) which was instrumental in achieving our development.
 The catalyst for the establishment of CBS arose following discussions within the FSSA.
 The FSSA is comprised of the Presidents of the 10 GMC recognized surgical associations including the BOA.
 However, the FSSA does not exist as a body corporate in law and is not a charity in its’ own right (as are most of the Associations).
-The CBS, if recognized, would continue to work closely with the FSSA.
 In many respects the activities of the FSSA in recent years represent the aspirations of the CBS.